 Adding sun protection into your daily routine is similar to forming any other habit: It takes some strategizing.
-Habits are hard to form and sustain, and you’re not alone if you have trouble sticking to them.
+Habits can be difficult to create and sustain over time, but once you do, they simply become a part of your routine.

-Habits are better maintained when they are:
+Sun protection habits are better maintained when they are:

-1. Use sunscreen as self-care
+1. Use Sunscreen as Self-Care

 We’ve come a long way with sunscreen technology.
 The days of thick, oily sunscreen are mostly behind us.
 It's possible to make sunscreen application a satisfying part of your morning routine.